johnkyd/Hello-World/README.md

 # Hello-World
-We all have to start somewhere
+We all have to start somewhere and now we are moving on.